Our List of the Most Affordable Online MFT Programs

 Ways to Lower the Cost of Your Online MFT Degree

 Scholarships are essentially free money you do not need to pay back and are available at local, regional, and national levels.
 Many are also reserved for particular demographics of students, like those for BIPOC students, those pursuing degrees in certain academic areas, and students residing in a specific area.
 There are also often scholarships available directly through your graduate school or department.
-Check out EduMed’s scholarship page for a look at 50 of the best scholarships available.

-Most Affordable Online MFT Master’s Programs
+Ranking the Most Affordable Online MFT Master’s Degrees

 Western Michigan University